 Last week, Chris Smith, the editor of the Englewood Review of Books, celebrated his birthday by offering review copies of his latest book, Reading for the Common Good: How Books Help our Churches and Neighborhoods to Flourish.
 Slow Church, Smith’s previous book written with Jon Pattison is one of my favourite books of the last few years.
 So, I eagerly accepted the offer to read through Smith’s latest offering.

-The basic argument Smith puts forward is that it is important that congregations read together.
+The basic argument Smith puts forward in Reading for the Common Good, is that it is important that congregations read together.
 Over time, reading together will transform not only congregations, but also their neighbourhoods around them.

 However, this isn’t simply reading for it’s own sake.
 It involves careful reading.
 Reading that takes time.
 It may often take rereading along with reading.
 As I went through the book I was reminded of a quote from A. W. Tozer.
 I can’t remember where it was I read it, but it was one of his driver’s who told the story.

 The quote was something like this.
 “It’s more important to be well read, than widely read.”
 Tozer was referring in part to a habit of periodically rereading good books.
 This is the approach to reading that Reading for the Common Good embraces.

 The first thing about the book that stands out to me is Smith’s introduction to the church as a learning organization.
 While Smith references Peter Senge, he’s essentially talking about discipleship.
 Disciples are by definition learners, and as we are called into the body of Christ, we are called into a new learning relationship.

 The next thing that really resonates with me is the emphasis on the Common.
 Common means that which is shared by all for the benefit of all.
 In the Anglican tradition we have Common Prayer and Common Praise, which acknowledge that we are not meant to pray and praise on our own for our own benefit, but together for the benefit of all.